Production of Sriracha Hot Sauce Suspended Due To Climate Crisis

 What’s Sriracha?

-Sriracha (pronounced See-Ra-Cha) is a yummy hot sauce that’s made using vinegar, garlic, sugar, salt and its star ingredient - red chillies that have been ripened in the sun.
+Sriracha (pronounced See-Ra-Cha) is a yummy [[hot sauce::A sauce made from chillies and other spices.]] that’s made using vinegar, garlic, sugar, salt and its star ingredient - red chillies that have been ripened in the sun.

 Sriracha is added to soup, pasta, pizza, hotdogs, hamburgers, chowmein, spring rolls, chips and any other delicious dish you can think of to take its taste to the next level (sorry if I made you hungry).